Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

 5. Wait for deployment to complete, and then view the deployment details.

-## Create a question answering project
+## Task 3: Create a question answering project

 To create a knowledge base for question answering in your Language resource, you can use the Language Studio portal to create a question answering project.
 In this case, you'll create a knowledge base containing questions and answers about [Microsoft Learn](https://docs.microsoft.com/learn).